 - The employee is subject to a federal, state, or local quarantine or isolation order related to COVID–19.

 - The employee has been advised by a healthcare provider to self-quarantine because of COVID–19.

 - The employee is experiencing symptoms of COVID–19 and seeking a medical diagnosis.

 - The employee is caring for an individual who is subject to an order or quarantine.

 - The employee has to care for his/her child because the child's school/place of care has closed or the childcare provider is unavailable due to COVID–19 precautions.

 - The employee is experiencing any other substantially similar condition specified by the Secretary of Health and Human Services in consultation with the Secretary of the Treasury and the Secretary of Labor.

-- For part-time employees, the number of hours that employee usually works, on average, over a 2-week period.
-For example, if your office manager works 30 hours per week, they would be entitled to 60 hours of sick leave.
+- Part-time employees: The number of hours an employee usually works, on average, over a 2-week period.
+Example: A medical administrator who works 30 hours per week can get 60 hours.

 If you are a current HR for Health client and have additional questions, please reach out to our team by calling 877-779-4747.
 Please keep in mind that due to an influx in questions related to the COVID-19 outbreak, our response time may be slower than usual but we will get back to you as soon as we can!

 If you are not a current HR for Health client and have additional questions, please schedule an HR consultation with us by booking time here or calling us at 877-779-4747, option 1.